 "It was a tough decision for my husband Josh and me," Romaine said.
 "But we realized it's an opportunity for Ella to grow as an actor, so we made a decision that we would support her."

 Lambert discouraged Romaine from attending rehearsals; she became more chauffer than stage mom — dropping Ella off at the theater and then picking her up at the end.

 "I've been a backstage mom for years — making costumes and helping with set design — so this has been a growing experience for both of us," Romaine said.

 That separation might have been a bit more difficult considering Ella's past.
 She was born with a condition in her left foot called a tarsal coalition, or a fusion of the bone, which prevented her from bending her ankle.
 At age 10, she had foot surgery to correct the misplacement.
 The doctors opened up her bones, so she could have full range of motion and the operation was successful.

 "Shortly after, Ella auditioned for ‘The Little Princess,' and although she was in a wheelchair — recovering — she owned it," Romaine said.
 "She loved it and put her whole heart into it."

 "Bad Seed" won't be Ella's first encounter with the marquee.
 She has appeared in multiple productions of "The Nutcracker" by St. Augustine Ballet and various Limelight Theatre KidsfACTory shows including "Robin Hood," "Pinkalicious The Musical" and "Frankenstein Takes the Cake."

-Ella was recently cast as the lead in "Annie," directed by JoAnn Nance and slated to hit the St. Augustine Amphitheatre stage on Dec.
-19.
+Ella was recently cast as the lead in "Annie," directed by JoAnn Nance and slated to hit the St. Augustine Amphitheatre stage